nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 Claude Code made several autonomous decisions:

-1. **Session grouping strategy**: Group rows by `Session Id`, create session from first row, link additional speakers from subsequent rows
+1. **Session grouping strategy**: Group rows by `Session Id`, create a session from the first row, and link additional speakers from subsequent rows
 2. **Speaker deduplication**: Check existing speakers by `sessionize_id` first, then by email
 3. **Profile enrichment**: Update speaker bio/tagline if the import has richer data
 4. **Handling optional fields**: Graceful handling of empty `Track`, `Room`, `Recording Url`